The need to be online has never been greater.

 Get yourself a hosting account that allows you to add unlimited sites to the same account.
 That means there won’t be any extra costs when you add client sites.

 Tip: To offer extra services like buying domain names and ecommerce solutions, you need a reseller hosting account.
 Think of it like wholesale pricing – you get it cheaper so you can resell it at a profit.
-Some of the best plans for price and features are offered by GoDaddy, they’ll even run your customer support center which is usually one of the “headache points” of a business like this.
+Some of the best plans for price and features are offered by HostGator, they even include free client management and billing software and site building tools – all of which takes care of the major “headache points” of a business like this.
+Currently HostGator reseller plans start at $19 a month (be sure to use the coupon code genius25off for a 25% discount).

 2. Publishing system